BranchMetrics/android-branch-deep-linking-attribution/README.md

 Branch must be notified when the app opens and when it closes, so that we know when to query the API for a new deep link.
 We recently discovered an Android mechanism that was exposed in version 14, that allows us to track behind-the-scenes when the app is opened and closed.
 It makes the integration **a lot** easier, so we've split it out from the legacy integration.

-If you support below 14, you'll want to skip this section and head to [this one right below](initialization-to-support-android-pre-14-harder).
+If you support below 14, you'll want to skip this section and head to [the section right below](initialization-to-support-android-pre-14-harder).

 #### Initialize Branch lifecycle for Android 14+